Jarn/jarn.mkrelease/README.rst

 Use ``pip install jarn.mkrelease[twine]`` to install mkrelease + twine.

-Since version 5.0 file finder extensions are no longer installed by default.
+Since version 5.0 file-finder extensions are no longer installed by default.
-If you still want to use file finders specify the ``filefinder`` extra.
+If you still want to use file-finders specify the ``filefinder`` extra.

-Use ``pip install jarn.mkrelease[filefinder]`` to install mkrelease + file finder extensions.
+Use ``pip install jarn.mkrelease[filefinder]`` to install mkrelease + file-finder extensions.

 .. _twine: https://twine.readthedocs.io/en/stable/